nada-gz/Collection-of-games/README.md

 # Collection-of-games
-One interface includes five interesting games in python.
+One interface launches a variety of interesting games in Python.
+The games included are: X/O, Rock Paper Scissors, Pong, Hangman, and Snake